Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Results and Discussions

-The relative insensitivity of the mode transition boundary to equivalence ratio was consistently observed across various gap distances ranging from 0.2 to 2.5 mm.
 The critical total mass flow rate at the mode transition boundary is shown as a function of the gap distance in Fig. \ref{fig_10}.
 Although the average velocity at the cavity entrance varies by nearly an order of magnitude, the critical total mass flow rate increases by no more than 50\% as the gap distance changes from 0.2 mm to 2.5 mm.
 As the gap distance approaches zero, the critical total mass flow rate tends toward an asymptotic value of approximately 8 SLPM.
 Data were not collected at gap distances greater than 2.5 mm due to local flashback upstream of the cavity entrance.
+The insensitivity of the transition flow rate to the gap distance is consistent with the previous analysis based on the critical Peclet number, which does not depend on the gap distance.

-Unlike the rotating-steady flame transition boundary, which appears relatively robust and insensitive to the equivalence ratio and gap dependence, the transition boundary between steady flames and local extinction is strongly dependent on the equivalence ratio (see Fig. \ref{fig_07}).
-A close examination of the average flow velocity in the cavity, as shown in Fig. \ref{fig_11}, reveals that it is closely consistent with the laminar flame speed at the measured surface temperature; local blow-off occurs when the average flow velocity exceeds the laminar flame propagation speed.
+Unlike the rotating-steady flame transition boundary, the transition boundary between steady flames and local extinction is strongly dependent on the equivalence ratio (see Fig. \ref{fig_04}).
+The characteristic flow velocity (defined as the radial flow velocity at the cavity leading edge), as shown in Fig. \ref{fig_11}, is of the same order as, and exhibits a similar equivalence-ratio dependence to, the reference laminar flame speed evaluated at the measured surface temperature.
+Local blow-off occurs when the average flow velocity exceeds the laminar flame propagation speed.
 The corresponding critical mass flow rate is insensitive to the gap distance, as the cavity depth is significantly larger.